-Course title Renewable Energy Sources and Chemical Storage Course code XE893 Type of course Optional (Chemistry course) Level of course Undergraduate Year of study 4 th Semester 8 th ECTS credits 5 Name of lecturer(s) Prof. M. Kanellaki, Assist.
+Course title Renewable Energy Sources and Chemical Storage

+Course code XE893

+Type of course Optional (Chemistry course)

+Level of course Undergraduate

+Year of study 4 th Semester 8 th ECTS credits 5 Name of lecturer(s) Prof. M. Kanellaki, Assist.
 Prof. A. Bekatorou, Assist.
 Prof. Ch.
 Papadopoulou, Assoc.
 Prof. Y. Tripanagnostopoulos Learning outcomes At the end of this course the student will be able to: 1.
 Know the various forms of Renewable Energy Sources (RES), such as solar, wind and hydroelectric, biomass, geothermal, as well as spatial dispersion.
 2. Know the operation fundamentals of the various RES exploitation systems (solar heat, photovoltaics, wind power, hydroelectric power, biofuels, and geothermal systems).
 3. Calculate the available potential of each energy source.
 4. Calculate the yield factors of the various RES exploitation systems.
 Competences At the end of the course the student will have further developed the following skills/competences: 1.
 Ability to demonstrate knowledge and understanding of essential data, concepts, principles, and theories related to the exploitation of energy sources.
 2. Ability to apply this knowledge and understanding to solve qualitative and quantitative problems.
 3. Ability to adopt and apply methodologies in problem solution.
 Prerequisites There are no prerequisite courses.
 It is however recommended that students should have at least a basic knowledge of Physical Chemistry Course contents 1.
 Development of methods for physicochemical energy storage.
 2. Chemical reactions of energy storage - Chemical heat pumps.
 3. Biofuels: Raw materials, enzymes, microorganisms, and traditional technology in bioethanol production.
 4. Biofuels: New trends in bioethanol production - bioreactors.
 5. Biofuels: Production of Bioethanol from sugar beet and straw - Biogas.
 6. Introduction: Renewable sources, potential and methods of exploitation.
 7. Thermal solar systems.
 8. Photovoltaics.
 9. Biodiesel: Raw materials and methods of production.
 10. Biohydrogen: Biological methods of production - Microbial fuel cells.
 11. Production, storage and conversion of hydrogen to electric energy I. 12.
 Production, storage and conversion of hydrogen to electric energy II.
-Recommended 1.
-P. Giannoulis, A.A.
-Koutinas, "Renewable Sources and Chemical Storage of reading Energy", Publications of University of Patras.
+Recommended reading P. Giannoulis, A.A.
+Koutinas, "Renewable Sources and Chemical Storage of Energy", Publications of University of Patras.
 2. P. Giannoulis, "New sources of energy", Publications of University of Patras, 2009.
-3. J.A.
+J.A.
 Duffie, W.A.
-Beckman, "Solar Engineering of Thermal Processes", 3 rd Edition, Wiley, 2006.
-4. J. Twidell, T. Weir, "Renewable Energy Resources", 2 nd Edition, Taylor & Francis, 2006.
-5. J.F.
+Beckman, "Solar Engineering of Thermal Processes", 3rd Edition, Wiley, 2006.
+J. Twidell, T. Weir, "Renewable Energy Resources", 2nd Edition, Taylor & Francis, 2006.
+J.F.
 Kreider, F. Kreith (editors), "Solar Energy Handbook", McGraw Hill Series in Modern Structures, McGraw Hill, 1981.
 Teaching and learning methods Lectures using slides for overhead projector and power-point presentations.
-Assessment and grading methods Final written course examination.
-Language of instruction Greek.
-Instruction may be given in English if foreign students attend the course.
+Assessment and Final written course examination. grading methods